matthewleach/enki-web/web/core-html-elements/paragraphs.md

 * The font size is 16px (pixels).
 * The alignment is left aligned.
 * The font family is Times New Roman.
-* There is margin of space around the top and bottom of each paragraph that is typically 1em.
+* There is a margin of space around the top and bottom of each paragraph that is typically 1em.

 ---
 ## Practice